Privileges and Responsibilities

-- In order to hold an executive board office position on the Interfraternity Council or Panhellenic Association, members of a fraternity or sorority must have a GPA of 2.5 on a 4.0 scale in all undergraduate coursework completed at Shepherd University.
+- In order to hold an executive board office position on the Shepherd Fraternity Council or Panhellenic Association, members of a fraternity or sorority must have a GPA of 2.5 on a 4.0 scale in all undergraduate coursework completed at Shepherd University.